A faster, easier, cheaper way of going public – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast (now on Twitter!), where we unpack the numbers behind the headlines.

 This is the fourth episode of the week, pushing our production calendar to the test.
-Happily we’ve managed to hold it together amidst the news deluge that the last few days have brought.
+Happily, we’ve managed to hold it together amidst the news deluge that the last few days have brought.
 It was a good week for our scheduling change, with the main episode of the show coming to you on Thursday afternoon versus Friday morning.

 Change is good.